mechabecca94/MDes/TableofContents.md

-# MDes
 This GitHub repo holds the records for my Master of Design thesis project logs.

-Table of Contents:
+# Table of Contents

 [Cards](Cards.md) <i>Writing about my work on the Reflective Game Design card project</i>
 [Workshops](Workshops.md) <i>Writing about my experience with the participatory Reflective Game Design workshops</i>

 ---

+# Copyright Information

 <b>This content is to be used with an Attribution 4.0 International (CC BY 4.0) license. </b>

 ![](https://i.creativecommons.org/l/by/4.0/88x31.png)